Proforma Invoice: Definition, Format, and Role in the Order-to-Cash Process

 • Seller and buyer details

-• Description of goods/services
+• Description of goods or services

 • Unit price and total amount

-• Payment terms and currency
+• Taxes, shipping charges, and currency

-• Delivery details and validity period
+• Delivery terms and payment conditions

 When Should You Use a Proforma Invoice?